Comparing the best automated transcription services for qualitative research in 2026

 But those are all things that make it a good test – they are often realities about qualitative research: sometimes you need to do interviews in places that make the participant feel comfortable, and places where you can't always control the sound.
 And you shouldn't have to exclude people from research because they have accents!

 So last week, I fed the same audio file to all the services (after trimming it – NVivo only gives you 15 minutes on the trial, and you'll soon see why...).
-I timed how long it took each service, compared the un-edited output, and also managed to find out what each service costs – something that MAXQDA and NVivo make it quite hard to find!
+I timed how long it took each service, compared the un-edited output, and also managed to find out what each service costs – something that NVivo especially makes hard to find!
 So let's look at the transcription results.
-I've literally just taken the first sentence of the interview, starting with the 'definitive' results from the professional (human) transcriber:
+I've literally just taken the first sentence of the interview, starting with the 'definitive' results from the professional (human) transcriber.

 Professional: